1.1 Problem Statement

 When comparing biological effects on genes in two experiments, two important questions arise:

-1. Are the genes shared?
-(Venn)
+- Are the affected genes shared?

-2. Are the changes concordant in direction?
-(Venndir)
+- Are the changes in direction concordant?

 Figure 1.2: Venndir introduces an extension to a Venn diagram, with addition of directional counts beside each Venn overlap count.
 The direction is indicated by arrows up and down, and colors red and blue, respectively.